 Lighter planes mean less fuel burn, and therefore fewer emissions.
 From calculating how much water we need on board to encouraging guests to pack a bit less, we do everything we can to make sure our planes are as light as possible.

 As part of our decarbonisation strategy, we have one of the youngest, most innovative and fuel-efficient fleets in the world.
-On average, the Boeing 787 Dreamliner is 15-25% more efficient than similar aircraft and the flagship of our Etihad Sustainability fleet.
-And our newest Airbus A350-1000 aircraft are powered by Rolls Royce WXB.
+On average, the Boeing 787 Dreamliner is 15-25% more efficient than similar aircraft, and by 2023, it 787 will make up more than 50% of our fleet.

 Under our Sustainable50 programme, we also introduced the innovative Airbus A350-1000 aircraft to our fleet in 2022.
 Powered by Rolls Royce WXB, the A350 is more than 1kg lighter than any other Airbus aircraft, and 50% quieter.